techner3/Mask_Detection/README.md

 # Points to Note :

 * Not all files are uploaded to github due to the large size of it
-* Please pull the image from dockerhub using the above command for any customizing purposes
+* Please pull the image from dockerhub for using the app locally